ssgalactic/Business_Case_Study_Aerofit/README.md

 ---

-**Author**
-**Sabyasachi Banerjee**

-#🌟 Acknowledgements
+## 🌟Acknowledgements
 This project is part of the Aerofit business analysis initiative.
 Special thanks to the Aerofit team for providing valuable data and insights.
 If you have any feedback or questions, feel free to reach out! 😊

+**Author**
+**Sabyasachi Banerjee**